windsnow1025/GPA-Calculator/README.md

 # GPA Calculator and Visualizer

-This project provides a simple GPA calculator and visualizer based on a given Excel file containing course grades and credits.
+A simple GPA calculator and visualizer based on a given Excel file containing course grades and credits.

 ## Features